zlib-ng/minizip-ng/doc/mz_error.md

 # MZ_ERROR

-Minizip error enumeration.
+Error code enumeration.
 These errors codes are compatible with and extend zlib error codes.

 |Name|Code|Description|
 |-|-|-|